 My name is Lisa Smith.
 I am a Nutritionist, I’m married and have two grown-up children.
 I love to be outdoors in the countryside or by the sea.
 Going for a walk with my dog is a happy moment of mindfulness I always appreciate in a busy day.
 For me it is a wonderful way to exercise and relax at the same time.

-I had to learn how to cook properly after realising how important nutrition is to our health and well-being.
-This was achieved simply by reading cookbooks and lots of trial and error.
+I enjoy cooking and first learnt how to cook properly after becoming ill myself and realising how important nutrition is to our health and well-being.
+I read lots of cookbooks and enjoyed trying all the new recipes.
 My family were encouraging and always ate the results of my kitchen experiments, regardless of how unsuccessful they were.

 My path to better health

-I concentrated on trying to live more mindfully and developed a daily meditation practice to improve my sleep and reduce stress.
-A yoga teacher first taught me meditation over 25 years ago but I had not managed to be consistent with practice.
-I attended an 8 week MBSR mindfulness course which helped me to prioritise meditation in my daily routine.
+I developed a daily meditation practice to improve my sleep and reduce stress.
+A yoga teacher first taught me meditation over 25 years ago, but I had not managed to be consistent with practice.
+An 8 week MBSR mindfulness course really helped me to prioritise meditation in my daily routine.

-Gradually, the nutrition and lifestyle improvements helped to better my sleep, improve the IBS symptoms and restore my energy.
-This experience gave me a new understanding about the importance of nutrition.
+This whole experience gave me a new understanding about the importance of nutrition.
 There is a powerful connection between food and our wellness.

-All this inspired me to qualify as a Registered Nutritional Therapist.
-I trained for three years, studying biochemistry and nutritional therapy.
+It inspired me to qualify as a Nutritional Therapist.
+I trained for three years, studying biochemistry and nutrition.
 I am continuing my education in functional medicine.

-A nutritionist advises people on what to eat in order to lead a healthy lifestyle, or achieve a specific health-related goal.
-They are able to spend time with clients to promote better nutrition education for preventing or managing diseases, and minimising symptoms.
+A Nutritionist advises people on what to eat for a healthy lifestyle, or achieve a specific health-related goal.
+Nutritional therapy is often used for preventing or managing diseases, and minimising symptoms.